 Teachers alert the reading leader to any pupil whose progress is faster or slower than the rest of their group.

 The reading team is made up of a team of teachers and teaching assistants (TAs) who each teach a group of pupils at the same reading level.
+Our TAs generally teach small groups of six to ten.

 Professional development